awsdocs/amazon-s3-developer-guide/doc_source/amazon-s3-policy-keys.md

   }
   ```

-  If you have two AWS accounts, you can test the policy using the AWS CLI\.
+  If you have two AWS accounts, you can test the policy using the AWS Command Line Interface \(AWS CLI\)\.
 You attach the policy and, using Dave's credentials, test the permission using the following AWS CLI `put-object` command\.
-You provide Dave's credentials by adding the `--profile ` parameter\.
+You provide Dave's credentials by adding the `--profile` parameter\.
 You grant full control permission to the bucket owner by adding the `--grant-full-control` parameter\.
 For more information about setting up and using the AWS CLI, see [Setting Up the Tools for the Example Walkthroughs](policy-eval-walkthrough-download-awscli.md)\.

   ```
   aws s3api put-object --bucket examplebucket --key HappyFace.jpg --body c:\HappyFace.jpg --grant-full-control id="AccountA-CanonicalUserID" --profile AccountBUserProfile